McGill-sea-ice/ice-tracker-deformations/README.md

 This project aims at computing arctic sea ice deformations from icetracker data (Sentinel-1 and RCM).

-The RIOPS grid is used to create data quadrilaterals which are in turn used to compute sea ice deformations.
+A Delaunay triangulation is performed on data points and the RIOPS grid is used to create local cartesian coordinate systems for each triangular data cell.
+The processed data set is then used to compute sea ice deformations following *Bouchat et al. (2020)*.

 ## Installation